Reginald Lewis: Philanthropy

 In 1987, Lewis established the Reginald F. Lewis Foundation, which funded grants of approximately $10 million to various non-profit programs and organizations while he was alive.
 His first major grant was an unsolicited $1 million to Howard University in 1988; the federal government matched the grant, making the gift $2 million, which was used to fund an endowment for scholarships, fellowships, and faculty sabbaticals.

 In 1992, Lewis donated $3 million to Harvard Law School, the largest grant at the time in the school's history.
 The school renamed its International Law Center the Reginald F. Lewis International Law Center, the first major facility at Harvard named in honor of an African American.

 While alive, Lewis made known his desire to support a museum of African-American culture.
 In 2005, the Reginald F. Lewis Museum of Maryland African American History & Culture opened in Baltimore with the support of a $5 million grant from his foundation.
-It is the East Coast's largest African-American museum occupying an 82,000 square-foot facility with permanent and special exhibition space, interactive learning environments, auditorium, resource center, oral history recording studio, museum shop, café, classrooms, meeting rooms, outside terrace, and reception areas.
+Prior to the opening of the National Museum of African American History and Culture in Washington D.C. it was the East Coast's largest African-American museum occupying an 82,000 square-foot facility with permanent and special exhibition space, interactive learning environments, auditorium, resource center, oral history recording studio, museum shop, café, classrooms, meeting rooms, outside terrace, and reception areas.
 It highlights the history and accomplishments of African Americans with a special focus on Maryland's African-American community.
 The museum is also a Smithsonian affiliate.

 Lewis was counsel to the New York-based Commission for Racial Injustice.